ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 _Hint:_ If you model processes/flows (see documentation of syntax below) you may want to declare the state transitions in the flow steps instead of service operations.

-As an alternative to "service operations" you can also create semantically equivalent <!-- @SK; pls check edit --> commands and events in the application layer; maybe you work with [Event Sourcing and/or CQRS](/docs/event-sourcing-and-cqrs-modeling/), and these terms fit better.
+As an alternative to "service operations" you can also create semantically equivalent commands and events in the application layer; maybe you work with [Event Sourcing and/or CQRS](/docs/event-sourcing-and-cqrs-modeling/), and these terms fit better.

 The syntax for domain events and commands is documented on the [tactic DDD reference page](/docs/tactic-ddd/#domain-events).
 The following example illustrates how you can use those concepts in the application layer as well: